zetria-org/zetria-public-api/api/README.md

 ## Share Resource API
 Coming Soon ⏳

-## Similar Terms API
+## Related Terms API
-Coming Soon ⏳
+This API responds with terms related to the search query.